PLANT

 Edible Qualities

-Green Light Cucumber is an annual vegetable plant that is typically grown for its edible qualities.
+Green Light Cucumber is an annual vegetable plant that is commonly grown for its edible qualities.
 It produces small dark green long cucumbers (which are technically 'berries') with light green flesh which can be harvested at any point.
 The seedlesscucumbers have a sweet taste and a crunchy texture.

 The cucumbers are most often used in the following ways: